IntersectAustralia/hcsvlab-docs/GalaxyCloudman.md

 ### Manually Installed Tool Dependencies

+**Set up libcurl so that pycurl can be built in the Alveo Importer tool**

+    sudo apt-get install libcurl4-openssl-dev

 **Set up XFVB, TkInter and ImageMagick for displaying NLTK's parse trees**

     sudo apt-get install python-tk -y